danarocha-br/truckeria/README.md

 <h4>REST API Client</h4>

 Finally, you will need a rest client to test "**Truckeria**".
-Examples:
+Here are some:

 <ul>
   <li><a href="https://insomnia.rest/" target="_blank">Insomnia</a></li>